manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 			- **WebLogic User Name** - *weblogic*
 			This is filled in automatically (editable, but do not modify).
 			- **WebLogic Password** - Enter the password <if type="hidden">*Welcome_1*</if>
-			(re-enter to confirm password)
+			(reenter to confirm password)
 			- **Node Manager User Name** - `nodemanager`
-			This is filled in automatically (non-editable).
+			This is filled in automatically (noneditable).
 			- **Node Manager Password** - Enter the password <if type="hidden">*Welcome_1*</if>
-			(re-enter to confirm password)
+			(reenter to confirm password)

 			**OMS Instance Base Location** - Leave the default, for example `/scratch/u01/software/em/gc_inst`.